 Keeping Strep to Yourself

 Cover your mouth and nose when you sneeze or cough to prevent passing fluid droplets to someone else.
 If you don't have a tissue handy, make sure you cough or sneeze into your elbow — not your hands!
-Wash your hands frequently, especially after wiping or blowing your nose.
+Wash your hands often, especially after wiping or blowing your nose.

 What Can I Do to Feel Better?